aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

   //...
 ```

-This should cause a Google Map to be rendered to the page.
+**Test:** This should cause a Google Map to be rendered to the page.

 ## Phase 7: Markers on the Map